 - Aviator Glasses – Initially designed for pilots in WWII, aviators became a popular style for men and women in the 1970s.
 Selecta produced their from acetate rather than wire and used a variety of colors to make this style work for men and women.

-Another more unique style to the brand was octagonal lenses with a temple that attached to the eyewire at the midpoint of the lens.
+Another more unique style to the brand was octagonal glasses with a temple that attached to the eyewire at the midpoint of the lens.
 Selecta introduced this style in the 1970s, referencing vintage looks from the 20s but with the distinct colors and giant lenses of the 1970s.

 The wide variety of styles from Selecta and other brands in the 50s, 60s, and 70s make it possible to find a look for your costume, television or stage production, or just to wear every day.
-Check out our available frames and don’t forget to bookmark our site and check back as we add new glasses.
+Check out our available vintage frames and don’t forget to bookmark our site and check back as we add new glasses.